Neurosion/StackWarden/README.md

 }
 </pre>
 - Optional Configuration
-  - WarningThreshold: A ping equal to or higher than this will trigger a warning state.
+  - WarningThreshold: A total message count equal to or higher than this will trigger a warning state.
     - <tt>"WarningThreshold": 50</tt>
-  - ErrorThreshold: A ping equal to or higher than this will trigger an error state.
+  - ErrorThreshold: A total message count equal to or higher than this will trigger an error state.
     - <tt>"ErrorThreshold": 50</tt>

 ##### Windows Service State